tsvx/CheckRepo/README.md

 I maintain some offline linux servers and want to keep them up to date.
 For this reason I use rsync to get fresh repositories.
 Sometimes rsync gives bad results.
 Even if it seems that everithing is OK.
 So I need a tool to check an offline mirror of a repo.

-Besides, some small repos do not support rsync (mono-opt repos, for instance), only http.
+Besides, some repos do not support rsync (mono-opt repos, for instance), only http.
 So I need a tool to sync them over http(s).

 Here is such a tool.